sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1500 - question.md

 | ✅ finds the text snippet containing the answer automatically | ❌ Requires an input field to find the text snippet containing the answer.
 Typically, the input field uses the [Topic](doc:topic) or [Document Range](doc:document-range) methods. |
 | ❌ returns a multiple-answer response as a natural-language string | ✅ returns a multiple-answer response structured as an object or list of objects |

+For tips on authoring this method in Sensible Instruct, see [Query tips](doc:query-tips).

 For more information about how this method works, see [Notes ](doc:question#notes).

 [**Parameters**](doc:question#parameters)